Four students walk away from the International Center behind them.

 Virtual Information Sessions

 Attend optional Zoom sessions covering a variety of topics to help you adjust to life in Davis.
-Please refer to this webpage for the 2026 schedule once it becomes available.

 International Student Socials